aluxnimm/outlookcaldavsynchronizer/README.md

 ## Outlook CalDav Synchronizer ##

-Outlook Plugin, which synchronizes events, tasks and contacts(alpha) between Outlook and Google, SOGo, Horde or any other CalDAV or CardDAV server.
-Supported Outlook versions are 2013, 2010 and 2007.
+Outlook Plugin, which synchronizes events, tasks and contacts(beta) between Outlook and Google, SOGo, Horde or any other CalDAV or CardDAV server.
+Supported Outlook versions are 2016, 2013, 2010 and 2007.

 ### Project Homepage ###
 [https://sourceforge.net/projects/outlookcaldavsynchronizer/](https://sourceforge.net/projects/outlookcaldavsynchronizer/)